 Resveratrol might be a key ingredient that makes red wine heart healthy.
-Learn the facts — and hype — about red wine and how it affects your heart.By Mayo Clinic Staff
+Learn the facts — and hype — about red wine and how it affects the heart.By Mayo Clinic Staff

 Red wine, in moderation, has long been thought of as heart healthy.
 The alcohol and certain substances in red wine called antioxidants may help prevent coronary artery disease, the condition that leads to heart attacks.